 Julie Hatfield LM, CPM

 I was born and raised in San Antonio.
 I married my husband in 1999 and together, we have four great kids.
-My first three children, ages 18, 16, and 15, were born in hospitals.
+My first three children were born in hospitals.
 At the birth of my third child, many mistakes (made by my nurse) led to my son being born with no one in the room.
 When the doctor on call (not my regular OB) came into my room (30 minutes after the birth) he was rude and ANGRY with me!
 He made my son’s birthday a horrible memory.

 I had no idea that midwives still existed and practiced.
 I thought they were around in the pioneer days and in remote, rural areas where access to doctors and hospitals is limited.
 The more I watched, the more I agreed with the documentary in front of me.
 At the time, I worked in the hospital and saw many of the things described.
 I wanted something different.
 I sought a midwife for my care.
 The next day I called and set up a meeting with a midwife.
 When we met, I felt like I had met an old friend.
 She was genuinely caring for me as a person.
 I was not just a number on a file or a body in a waiting room.
 When I told my story, she was understanding and empathetic.